ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 ```

 -- **Important note**:
-- Do not use **Object.create** to create a inheritance link, because the method re-assigns the prototype property what is a **bad practice**.
+- Be careful while using **Object.create** to create a inheritance link, because the method re-assigns the prototype property; what is a **bad practice**.

 ###### Exercise on Function's Prototype